BIRMINGHAM, UK & PORT VENDRES, FRANCE

 Ted held 3 successful solo exhibitions in Birmingham [2004, 2006, 2012] at Birmingham's prestigious and central Number Nine the Gallery, and regularly exhibits in France.

-One of his most recent work is a large portrait of the actor DAVID SUCHET, with whose permission, it is displayed.
-This portrait was sold at auction at a Gala Dinner on the stage of Birmingham's The REP in July 2017 and the purchaser donated it to The Rep, where it will be on display.
+One of his most successful works was a large portrait of the actor DAVID SUCHET, with whose permission, it is displayed.
+This portrait was sold at auction at a Gala Dinner on the stage of Birmingham's The REP in July 2017 and the purchaser donated it to The Rep, where it can be seen.

 His media are oils, gouache, ink, charcoal, chalk and in recent years has branched out with successful small sculptures in wax, clay and bronze.
 Ted's subject matter is modern and representational; he likes most subject materials and takes commissions of favourite views, portraits etc.